NSkelsey/ahimsad/README.md

 ####Install and configure go.

-Set GOPATH, GOROOT and add $GOPATH/bin to your $PATH
+Set GOPATH, GOROOT and add $GOPATH/bin to your $PATH.
+Google has great instructions regarding how to do this.

 ####Download and build ahimsad
 ```bash